 Playground Magazine Interviews Native Hope Team

-December 11th - Playground Magazine of Spain interviewed Native Hope staff, including Kyal Middletent, Kansas Middletent, and Alexis Estes.
+December 11th - Playground Magazine of Spain interviewed Native Hope staff, including Kyal, Kansas, and Alexis.
 The interview included questions to raise awareness of human trafficking and domestic violence, especially in regards to the large number of Native American women that have been victims.

 Native Hope staff brought their personal experiences regarding the topics to light, and concluded with positive insights on how to make a change to the statistics.
 The film interviews were captured by Native Hope film crew members, Orlando Skidmore and Mark Lewis.